davisonio/darkage/README.md

   Gneiss: high grade metamorphic rock formed from Schist, very

      common, and used in construction.
-It sometimes brokes in Gneiss Cobble when being digged.
+It sometimes brakes in Gneiss Cobble when being dug.
      COOKING
      [Schist]